mattmcspirit/hybridworkshop/steps/4_DeployAKSHCI.md

 ![Ready to deploy AKS-HCI with Windows Admin Center](/media/aks_extension.png "Ready to deploy AKS-HCI with Windows Admin Center")

+You'll notice the terminology used refers to the **Azure Kubernetes Service Runtime on Windows Server​​** - the naming differs depending on if you're running the installation of AKS on a Windows Server 2019 Hyper-V platform, or the newer Azure Stack HCI 20H2 platform.
+The overall deployment experience is the same regardless of underlying platform.

 3. Click on **Set up** to start the deployment process
-4. Firstly, review the prerequisites - your environment will meet all the prerequisites, so you should be fine to click **Next: System checks**
+4. Firstly, review the prerequisites - your Azure VM environment will meet all the prerequisites, so you should be fine to click **Next: System checks**
-5. On the **System checks** page, enter the password for your **azureuser** account
+5. On the **System checks** page, enter the password for your **azureuser** account and when successfully validated, click on the **Install** button to **install the required PowerShell modules**
-6. Once your credentials have been validated, Windows Admin Center will begin to validate it's own configuration, and the configuration of your target nodes, which in this case, is the Windows Server 2019 Hyper-V host (HybridHost001, running in your Azure VM)
+6. During the system checks stage, Windows Admin Center will begin to validate it's own configuration, and the configuration of your target nodes, which in this case, is the Windows Server 2019 Hyper-V host (HybridHost001, running in your Azure VM)

 ![System checks performed by Windows Admin Center](/media/wac_system_checks_single.png "System checks performed by Windows Admin Center")

 You'll notice that Windows Admin Center will validate memory, storage, networking, roles and features and more.
 If you've followed the guide correctly, you'll find you'll pass all the checks and can proceed.

-7. Once validated, click **Apply**, wait a few moments, then click **Next: Connectivity**
+7. Once validated, click **Next: Credential delegation**
-8. On the **Connectivity** page, read the information about **CredSSP**, then click **Enable**.
+8. On the **Credential delegation** page, read the information about **CredSSP**, then click **Enable**.
 Once enabled, click **Next: Host configuration**

 ![Enable CredSSP in Windows Admin Center](/media/aks_hostconfig_credssp.png "Enable CredSSP in Windows Admin Center")

-**NOTE** - if nyou receive a WinRM error, open an **Administrative PowerShell console** and run the following command and then retry:
+**NOTE** - if you receive a WinRM error, open an **Administrative PowerShell console** and run the following command and then retry:

 ```powershell
 Restart-Service WinRm -Force